Snake4life/nzbget-scripts/README.md

 # nzbget-scripts

-ReTransfer.sh: Send your downloaded files to another Machine via rsync, scp or ftp.
-This script is meant to be used with a Unix/POSIX System.
+ReTransfer.sh: Send your downloaded files to another Machine via rsync, scp or ftp.\n This script is meant to be used with a Unix/POSIX System.
 If you want to adapt it for Windows dont hesitate to do it. (-: